 Key to this will be ensuring that relationships and sexuality education is delivered objectively and independent from the religious ethos of schools.
-Currently, Boards of Management develop school policies on relationships and sexuality education and they must uphold the ethos of the school.
-In addition, teachers are legally obliged to uphold the ethos of the school under Section 37(1) of the Employment Equality Act.
+Currently, Boards of Management develop school policies on relationships and sexuality education and they must uphold the ethos of the school.37 In addition, teachers are legally obliged to uphold the ethos of the school under Section 37(1) of the Employment Equality Act.
 The UN Human Rights Committee has raised concerns about this and recommended amending the Act in a way that bars all forms of discrimination in employment in the fields of education and health.
-The State is requested to provide information on the implementation of this recommendation by July 2025.

-In addition to developing young people's knowledge of reproductive health, the new curriculum is an important opportunity to present sexuality in a positive way, teaching children and young people how to develop relationships based on consent, mutual respect and equality.
+The State is requested to provide information on the implementation of this recommendation by July 2025.38 the new curriculum is an important opportunity to present sexuality in a positive way, teaching children and young people how to develop relationships based on consent, mutual respect and equality.